andrewevstyukhin/nebc7/README.md

 # nebc7 - Nearly Exhaustive BC7 compressor

-Nebc7 is an experimental solution published as is.
+Nebc7 is an open-source software published as is.

 Nebc7 converts specified RGBA image to BC7 format.
 It focuses on image quality and uses weighted PSNR metric with some assistance of SSIM.